 The Great Plains Athletic Conference (GPAC) is an affiliated conference of the National Association of Intercollegiate Athletics (NAIA), consisting of 12 private, faith-based colleges and universities in Nebraska, Iowa and South Dakota.
-Originally founded in 1969 as the Nebraska Intercollegiate Athletic Conference (NIAC), the league retains five of the six charter members - Concordia, Doane, Hastings, Midland and Nebraska Wesleyan.
+Originally founded in 1969 as the Nebraska Intercollegiate Athletic Conference (NIAC), the league retains four of the six charter members - Concordia, Doane, Hastings, and Midland.

 Learn more about our GPAC members by clicking the school link on the left.

 In 1992, the NIAC added Northwestern and became the Nebraska-Iowa Athletic Conference.
 Eight years later, Dakota Wesleyan, Dordt, Mount Marty and Sioux Falls joined the conference which became the Great Plains Athletic Conference (GPAC) in 2000-2001.

 Briar Cliff entered the league in 2002-2003 and Morningside joined starting with the 2003-2004 school year.
 Both schools are in Sioux City, Iowa.

 In the summer of 2010 Dana College ceased operations (Member from 1969-2010) and in 2011 The University of Sioux Falls discontinued membership in the GPAC (Member from 2000-2011).

 In 2015 the GPAC added College of Saint Mary in Omaha, Nebraska, as its 12th member.